kaby76/Piggy/README.md

 # Piggy

 Welcome to Piggy (*P*/*I*nvoke *G*enerator for C#).
-This program is an entirely new way of generating pinvoke bindings for C# from C++ headers, based on source-to-source transformations.
+This program is an entirely new way of generating pinvoke bindings for C# from C++ headers, based on declarative rules on ASTs.
 There are no magic switches and no magic type maps.
 You control what is output using templates with embedded C# code using <? and ?> using data obtained via [Clang AST matchers](http://clang.llvm.org/docs/LibASTMatchersReference.html).